 Why RRMS becomes SPMS

-We're not sure why people advance from RRMS to SPMS.
+We're not sure why some people advance from RRMS to SPMS.

 Some researchers think it's because of a nerve injury that happened early in the disease that starts to show up.
 That injury, they believe, causes nerve fibers to disappear, which they think triggers the disease to progress.